 Traversal

-Level order is to visit node level by level from top to bottom.
-The order is the same as visiting array from index 0 to its length.
+Level order is to visit nodes level by level from top to bottom.
+The order is the same as the visiting array from index 0 to its length.

 Java